namitkumarsingh97/web-worker-webAPI-s/README.md

 - Here we grab the message event data and set it as the textContent of the result paragraph, so the user can see the result of the calculation.

-`Note: Notice that `onmessage`and`postMessage()`need to be hung off the Worker object when used in the main script thread, but not when used in the`worker`.
+`Note: Notice that onmessage and postMessage() need to be hung off the Worker object when used in the main script thread, but not when used in the worker.
 This is because, inside the worker, the worker is effectively the global scope.`

 `Note: When a message is passed between the main thread and worker, it is copied or "transferred" (moved), not shared.`